Table of Contents

 Note that since disk images tend to be big, and VMDK images that come with virtual appliances are typically shipped in a special compressed format that is unsuitable for being used by virtual machines directly, the images will need to be unpacked and copied first, which can take a few minutes.

-For how to import an image at the command line, please see the section called “VBoxManage import”.
+For how to import an image at the command line, please see Section 8.10, “VBoxManage import”.

 Conversely, to export virtual machines that you already have in VirtualBox, select "File" -> "Export appliance".
 A different dialog window shows up that allows you to combine several virtual machines into an OVF appliance.
 Then, select the target location where the target files should be stored, and the conversion process begins.
 This can again take a while.

-For how to export an image at the command line, please see the section called “VBoxManage export”.
+For how to export an image at the command line, please see Section 8.11, “VBoxManage export”.

 OVF cannot describe snapshots that were taken for a virtual machine.
 As a result, when you export a virtual machine that has snapshots, only the current state of the machine will be exported, and the disk images in the export will have a "flattened" state identical to the current state of the virtual machine.